espnet/espnet/doc/espnet2_tutorial.md

 ESPnet2 supports models trained with the (RNN-)Tranducer loss, aka Transducer models.
 Currently, two versions of these models exist within ESPnet2: one under `asr` and the other under `asr_transducer`.
 The first one is designed as a supplement of CTC-Attention ASR models while the second is designed independently and purely for the Transducer task.
 For that, we rely on `ESPnetASRTransducerModel` instead of `ESPnetASRModel` and a new task called `ASRTransducerTask` is used in place of `ASRTask`.

 For the user, it means two things.
-One, some features or modules may not be supported depending on the version used.
+First, some features or modules may not be supported depending on the version used.
 Second, the usage of some common ASR features or modules may differ between the models.
-In addition, some core modules (e.g.: `preencoder` or `postencoder`) or features (e.g.: streaming) were intentionally removed until further notice.
-New versions are under way.
+In addition, some core modules (e.g.: `preencoder` or `postencoder`) may be missing in the standalone version until futher testing.

-***The following sections of this tutorial are dedicated to the introduction of the second version***.
-In that regards, the user should keep in mind that most features described here are not be available in the first version.
+***The following sections of this tutorial are dedicated to the introduction of the version under asr_transducer***.
+In that regards, the user should keep in mind that most features described here are not available in the first version.

 ### General usage